gante/mmWave-localization-learning/README.md

 In this GitHub repository, the creation of beamformed fingerprints is achieved through a pre-established codebook of beamforming patterns transmitted by a base station.
-Making use of the aforementioned hidden information, state-of-the-art deep learning techniques are employed to convert the received beamformed fingerprints into a mobile device’s position.
-Compared to recent low- power A-GPS implementations, the simulations show that the proposed method achieves 60× higher energy efficiency, while keeping similar accuracy.
+Making use of the aforementioned hidden information, deep learning techniques are employed to convert the received beamformed fingerprints into a mobile device’s position.
+Compared to recent low- power A-GPS implementations, the simulations show that the proposed method achieves 60× higher energy efficiency*, while keeping similar accuracy.
 The average errors of down to 3.3 meters are obtained on realistic outdoor scenarios, containing mostly non-line-of-sight positions, making it a very competitive and promising alternative for outdoor positioning.

 For more information, refer to papers section of this README file.
 If you find any error, please contact me (joao.gante@tecnico.ulisboa.pt).

+*Hopefully, the paper for this will be available soon :)

 ## Getting Started